Interested in studying a Computer Games or Ethical Hacking degree at Abertay?

 Our campus is a mixture of traditional architecture and cutting-edge new facilities.

-Scottish bachelor degrees with honours are normally four years in length, but we offer accelerated degrees, which you can complete in three years for some of our very popular specialist subjects.
+Scottish bachelor degrees with honours are normally four years in length.
 Bachelor degrees start in September of each year.

 Advanced entry – it may be possible to join an undergraduate degree in year 2 or 3 if you have studied very similar subjects at your home university and would like to have an international experience.
 Please contact us for more information about your particular case.